trafficinc/explore-redcap-db/README.md

 This is a small tool to get to know which tables in Redcap are affected by actions via DB inserts and deletes.

-Update  `dbconfig.example.php` with database creds, then change filename to `dbconfig.php`
+Update  `dbconfig.example.php` with database creds, then change filename to `dbconfig.php`, and update the `config.php` file (make sure the directory exists for exports).

 First run `php learndb.php get-tables` to update the tables for this tool to use.